ryssbowh/craft-themes/README.md

 Assuming your package is accessible through composer, you can require it like any other package, it will be installed in the `themes` folder.

-You will need to empty the themes cache after installing a new theme, through the backend or with `php craft clear-caches/themes-cache`
+You will need to empty the themes cache after creating a new theme, through the backend or with `php craft clear-caches/themes-cache`

 [See an example](https://github.com/ryssbowh/example-theme/blob/master/composer.json)